 Fix: No Audio after Windows Update

-There are a couple of ways to fix no audio after Windows update error.
+There are a couple of ways to fix no audio after a Windows update error.
 However, in this article, I will be talking about the following methods only:

 - Switch Audio Output Devices